 - Bake the cookware for one hour to allow the oil to polymerize, forming a protective layer on the surface.

-Step 6: Turn off the oven and let the pan cool down in the oven.
+- Turn off the oven and let the cookware cool down inside, allowing the seasoning to set properly.